Scoan5/System-Setup-Automation-Script/README.md

 Here are other ways for me to update this project.

+- Add new packages used for core responsibilities.
 - Monthly version checks.
 - Custom new username for user to create while running script.
 - Alternate script for Debian-based users.
 (Ex: Ubuntu)